nequeo/.github/profile/README.md

 Nequeo utilizes a variety of advanced technologies and packages, including Open Source projects, Media Foundation, threading packages, collections packages, and tools like a C++ cURL client wrapper and WebRTC, WebSocket, and math expression packages.

-Nequeo also provides ways to connect and communicate through their contact us form on their website, and secure sign-in options using passkeys.
+Nequeo also provides ways to connect and communicate through our contact us form on our website, and secure sign-in options using passkeys.
 We focus on providing flexible, tailored solutions, often involving custom software development and integration with third-party tools.

 <!--